 As part of CIGE's effort to provide guidance to institutions engaged in internationalization, Internationalization in Action features institutional strategies and good practices gathered from participants in CIGE programs and other experts in the field.
-Topics rotate quarterly, and each installment includes examples, sample documents, and advice from a variety of institutions.
+Topics rotate regularly, and each installment includes examples, sample documents, and advice from a variety of institutions.

 We welcome your contributions!
 To suggest a topic or submit materials from your institution, please email email@example.com.